-- (a) window sill heights a minimum of 1.5 metres above floor level; or - (b) fixed opaque glazing in any part of the window below 1.5 metres above floor level; - (c) fixed external screens; or - (d) in the case of screening for a ground floor level, fencing to a height of 1.5 metres above ground floor level.
+- (a) window sill heights a minimum of 1.5 metres above floor level; or - (b) fixed opaque glazing in any part of the window below 1.5 metres above floor level; or - (c) fixed external screens; or - (d) in the case of screening for a ground floor level, fencing to a height of 1.5 metres above ground floor level.

-Where multi-storey buildings are developed, the design ensures that any accommodation activities have appropriate amenity and access to natural light and ventilation.

-For a multi-storey building, any storey located above the second storey, has a setback in accordance with the following:

-- (a) a setback from road frontage lot boundaries of at least six (6) metres but no more than ten (10) metres; and - (b) a setback from side lot boundaries of at least one-third of the 'outermost projection height' of the building.

-The development is designed in a manner that contributes to a high level of visual amenity when viewed from the street, public places, and the surrounding area by incorporating elements including but not limited to the following:
+Performance outcomes Acceptable outcomes Figure 6.2.2.4.1.2 - Emu Park Business Distric t Streetscape reetscape to property boundary Development is setback to allow for North PO3 Where multi-storey buildings are developed, the design ensures that any accommodation activities have appropriate amenity and access to natural light_and ventilation.
+For a multi-storey building, Aany part of a storeybuilding over-located above the second storey, two (2) storeys in height is set back has a setback in accordance with the following: (a) a minimum setback from road frontage lot boundaries of at least of six (6) metres from the front boundary but no more than ten (10) metres from the front boundary; and (b) a setback from side lot boundaries of at least one-third of the 'outermost projection height' of the buildingside boundary setbacks in accordance with the Queensland Development Code.
+Appearance PO4 The development is designed in a manner that contributes to a high level of visual amenity AO4.1 when viewed from the street, public places, and the surrounding area by incorporating elements including but not limited to the following:

-- (a) emphasis on entry points; - (b) orientation to the street and any public places; - (c) use of buildings, structures or vegetation to screen any waste storage areas and building plant from view of the street;
+- (a) emphasis on entry points; - (b) orientation to the street and any public places: - (c) use of buildings, structures or vegetation to screen any waste storage areas and building plant from view of the street; - (d) inclusion of vegetation to screen any large unarticulated building walls; - (e) inclusion of vegetation at appropriate locations to enhance public streets and places and to provide shading for pedestrian comfort.